 We were founded in the nineteenth century to provide an education for non-Anglicans excluded from the Universities of Oxford and Cambridge.
-When we moved to Oxford in 1927 we continued this mission of supporting disenfranchised communities – we were one of the first Oxford institutions to admit women in the twentieth century, and one of the first to publicly show our support for the LGBTQ+ community in the twenty-first by flying the Rainbow Flag.
+When we moved to Oxford in 1927 we continued this mission of supporting disenfranchised communities – we were the first college to admit both men and women, and one of the first to publicly show our support for the LGBTQ+ community in the twenty-first by flying the Rainbow Flag.
 Despite, and perhaps because of, the barriers placed in our way, we’ve always been at the forefront of social change.

 Along the way we’ve educated first-class cricketers, members of the House of Lords, laywers, civil servants, teachers, academics, poets, missionaries and abolitionists.

 Regent’s has a fantastic network of people to whom students can turn when in need of support.

 Among the student body, there is team of trained peer supporters, who are led by a student-elected Welfare Officer.
 The peer supporters not only provide a listening ear, but they also host welfare events, such as barbecues and sports events, at intervals throughout the term.

 There is also a strong network of pastoral support among college staff.
 The College has a number of trained staff who can help, with a designated Fellow for Welfare and Equality, harassment officers, and a Women’s Officer.
 The welfare team also includes three Junior Deans, graduate students who help provide an interface between student and staff welfare support.